|Best overall||Bern Watts Snow Helmet||SEE IT||

 Ski helmets are essential pieces of ski gear that come in all shapes and sizes, and all of their designs are generally made to offer ample protection while weighing as little as possible to avoid encumbering the wearer.
 Multi-impact protection system designs—commonly known as MIPS helmet designs—are a particularly common variety in this category, and are set apart from traditional designs by their ability to reduce the rotational force upon the brain during angled impacts.
 Below, we’ve picked some of our favorite ski helmets on the market and outlined a few key considerations to keep in mind when shopping for the best ski helmets for your next winter sports outing.

-- Best versatile ski helmet to go with goggles: Giro Ledge MIPS Snow Helmet
+- Best versatile: Giro Ledge MIPS Snow Helmet

-- Best ski helmet for ski mountaineering: Sweet Protection Switcher MIPS Helmet
+- Best for ski mountaineering: Sweet Protection Switcher MIPS Helmet

-Features to consider when shopping for a ski helmet
+Features to consider when shopping for the best ski helmets

 A great ski helmet will include lightweight construction, high durability, and seamless compatibility with ski goggles.
 Ski mountaineering and backcountry skiing also come with their own unique sets of challenges that can necessitate buying protective gear dedicated specifically to those activities.

 First, a basic and versatile helmet for all skiers